Lawndale Basin Sewer Rehabilitation

 - Cornelius and Torain streets

-The rehabilitation project is a result of a study conducted in 2022 in which the town used a camera to view sewers in the Lawndale Basin, blew smoke in the sewers, and put dye in certain sewers to look at conditions and trace connections from homes.
+The rehabilitation and replacement project is a result of a study conducted in 2022 in which the town used a camera to view sewers in the Lawndale Basin, blew smoke in the sewers, and put dye in certain sewers to look at conditions and trace connections from homes.

 Lining a sewer